seppwc/Blog-Posts/How_to_add_path_alias_in_gatsby_and_typescript.md

 ```

-relative import paths make everything so much more annoying, not only when we want to import something, do we have to do some mental gymnastics to understand where exactly we are in the folder
-structure when we prefix another "../" to the path but depending on how far you nest your components it can get much much worse eg
+relative import paths make everything so much more annoying, not only when we want to import something, do we have to do some mental gymnastics to understand where exactly we are in the folder structure each time we prefix another "../" to the path, but depending on how far you nest your components it can get much much worse eg

 ```javascript